-Using the lens of the Advisory Group's input from its ten-week consultation process, feedback from campus listening sessions, consultation with government partners, and ongoing dialogue with the Chair of the UPEI Board of Governors and members of UPEI's leadership team, UPEI has developed key goals and actions in response to the UPEI Review recommendations.
+Using the lens of the Advisory Group's input from its ten-week consultation process, feedback from campus listening sessions, consultation with government partners, feedback from the public consultation phase, and ongoing dialogue with the Chair of the UPEI Board of Governors and members of UPEI's leadership team, UPEI has developed key goals and actions in response to the UPEI Review recommendations.

-The preliminary UPEI Action Plan is outlined in Appendix 3.
 The UPEI Action Plan provides a framework for how the University will respond to the recommendations outlined in response to the focus areas within the UPEI Review: Accountability and Acknowledgement; Strengthen Leadership; Other Culture Initiatives; and Improve Policies and Practices.

-Within the draft Action Plan, UPEI has identified priority goals, corresponding actions, overall accountability, and the implementation timeframe for following through on actions.
-To support the action plan framework, implementation plans will be developed to support the implementation and evaluation of actions and initiatives in support of the goals.
+Within the Action Plan, UPEI has identified priority goals, corresponding actions, overall accountability, and the implementation timeframe for following through on actions.
+To support the action plan framework, implementation plans will be developed to support the execution and evaluation of actions and initiatives in support of the goals.

 To support UPEI Review recommendations, UPEI has identified priority goals and corresponding actions.
-As implementation planning is developed, additional detail will also be outlined, including:
+As execution planning is developed, additional detail will also be outlined, including:

-- overall accountability for the action,
+- · overall accountability for the action,

-- campus partners responsible for implementation,
+- · campus partners responsible for implementation,

 - · required resources,

 - · identified challenges,

-- · implementation timeframe, and
+- implementation timeframe, and

-- evaluation metrics.
+- measurable and observable evaluation metrics.

-In many ways, the UPEI Action Plan will be a pledge to members of our campus that we recognize that things must change.
+In many ways, the UPEI Action Plan is a pledge to members of our campus that we recognize that things must change.
 Understanding that intention does not equal impact means that UPEI leadership must be diligent in living up to its commitment to make the incremental changes and investments needed to establish a new culture that is anchored by the values of inclusion, accountability, transparency, and respect for all members of campus.

 As indicated by the Government of Prince Edward Island, the UPEI Action Plan will be audited on an annual basis for five years.
-The auditor will be determined in consultation with the provincial government partners.
+The auditor will be determined in consultation with provincial government partners.
 UPEI will post the audits to its website for transparency.